msmariarachel/cmsc207-miniproject/README.md

 **Basic HTML Structure**: A structured webpage with a header, navigation menu, main content, and footer.

-**CSS Styling**: Aesthetic improvements using an external CSS file.
+**CSS Styling**: Aesthetic improvements, basic animations and transitions using an external CSS file.

 **Interactivity with JavaScript**: Clicking the "**Fun Fact About Me**" button displays a random fact.